Details announced for future entertainment and sports district The Grounds

 What happens next

-Carter and Front Street Capital plan to break ground on Phase 1 in December.
+A groundbreaking on Phase 1 was held in early December.
 Timelines are still being finalized — Triad Business Journal is reporting an expected completion date by the end of summer 2026.
 That’s when work on a hotel or condo hotel will begin.
 Follow @visitthegrounds for future updates.

 More from WStoday